 School Nursing Practice

-Exist in each state, territory, and the District of Columbia to protect public health through regulation of nursing practice.They set set the minimum qualifications/competencies for entry-level practice by enforcing the Nurse Practice Act, nurse licensure, accrediting nurse education programs in schools/universities, developing practice standards, policies, administrative rules, and regulations and taking action against the licenses of nurses who have shown unsafe nursing practice.
+BON sets the minimum qualifications/competencies for entry-level practice by enforcing the Nurse Practice Act, nurse licensure, accrediting nurse education programs in schools/universities, developing practice standards, policies, administrative rules, and regulations, and taking action against the licenses of nurses who have shown unsafe nursing practice.
+BON contact information

-Allows a nurse to practice across state lines (both physically/electronically), unless the nurse is under discipline or restricted from practice across state lines.
+Allows a nurse to practice across state lines (both physically/electronically) unless the nurse is under discipline or restricted from practicing across state lines.
 To achieve mutual recognition, each state must enter into the NLC.
 There are currently 24 NLC member states.
 The compact supersedes state laws and may be amended by all party states agreeing and then changing individual state laws.
 A separate body of participating state board of nursing administrators is in charge of that state's compact.